ceejbot/recurring/README.md

 A node client for [recurly](https://recurly.com)'s v2 api, with support for secure parameter signing for [recurly.js](https://docs.recurly.com/recurlyjs) embedded forms.

-__This code is still in development and is not ready for production use.__ In particular, the example usage below might radically change.
+__This code is still in development and is not ready for production use.__

 ## Recurly API